oeN/oen.github.io/content/posts/expose-an-external-resource-with-a-kubernetes-ingress.md

   clusterIP: None
 ```

 Note: we set the clusterIP property to None on purpose, this tells Kubernetes to not provide an IP to this Service, we don't need it.
-A Service like this is know also as headless service.
+A Service like this is known also as headless service.

 _ingress.yml_